reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 image:
   auto: 0074-stack
 ---
-Provisioning infrastructure has always been a time consuming manual process.
-Infrastructure has now moved away from physical hardware in data centers to software defined resources using virtualization technology and cloud computing.
-All the cloud providers allow creation of infrastructure resources through code like AWS Cloudformation and Azure Resource Manager.
+Provisioning infrastructure has always been a time-consuming manual process.
+Infrastructure has now moved away from physical hardware in data centers to software-defined infrastructure using virtualization technology and cloud computing.
+All the cloud providers allow the creation of infrastructure resources through code like AWS Cloudformation and Azure Resource Manager.
 Terraform provides a common language for creating infrastructure for multiple cloud providers thereby becoming a key enabler for multi-cloud computing.

-In this post we will look at capabilities of Terraform with examples of creating resources in AWS Cloud.
+In this post, we will look at the capabilities of Terraform with examples of creating resources in AWS Cloud.

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/localstack" %}
+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/terraform" %}

 ## Infrastructure as Code with Terraform
 Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.
 Terraform is an open-source infrastructure as code software tool from Hashicorp that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.
 We specify the provider in the configuration file and add configurations for the resources we want to create for that provider.